 Mastectomy is surgery to remove one or both breasts.
 It is most often done to treat breast cancer.
 In some cases, a woman may choose to have a mastectomy to prevent breast cancer.
 In this case, it is called a prophylactic or preventative mastectomy.
 Follow the links below to find WebMD's comprehensive coverage about mastectomy, when you might need it, how it is done, how to recover, and much more.

-Radical Mastectomy for Breast Cancer
+Tips for Recovering From Breast Cancer Surgery

 Breast Cancer Survivors: Fashion Hints After Your Mastectomy